zx900930/nyaarr/README.md

 Fill in the other fields correctly, and you have completed editing a grab template.

-Of course, a more convenient method is to find the corresponding RSS push address on Nyaa Anime, fill in the *Remote* field, and select the desired entry in the sidebar to complete the first two steps.
+Of course, a more convenient method is to find the corresponding RSS feed on Nyaa Anime, fill in the *Remote* field, and select the desired entry in the sidebar to complete the first two steps.

 ---